BurdetteLamar/markdown_helper/readme_files/README.template.md

 * "Slide deck": to chain markdown pages into a series with next/prev navigation links.

+## How It Works

+The markdown helper reads a markdown document (template) and writes another markdown document.

+The template can contain certain instructions that call for file inclusions and image resolutions.

+By default, the output markdown has added comments that show:

+* The path to the template file.
+* The path to each included file.
+* The image description (original) for each resolved image file path.

+You can suppress those comments using the <code>pristine</code> option.
 ## File Inclusion

 ![include_icon](images/include.png | width=50)